Dealing with Misbehaviour

 Does my child being given a sanction mean that parents/carers are at fault?

 No. There are very rare cases when a child carries out instructions given by a parent/carer which puts the child into a position where the child is in conflict with the school ethos.
-In these situations, the parents/carers are compounding their child’s difficulties.
+In these situations, the parents/carers are compounding their child’s difficulties and we will also discuss this with you in the hope that we can work in closer partnership.

-However, the vast majority of misbehaviours are not in this category – but result from the child deciding on a course of action that parents/carers would not condone (and the child knows it too!).
+However, the vast majority of misbehaviours are not in this category but result from the child deciding on a course of action that parents/carers would not condone (and the child is most often aware of this, too).

 What can parents/carers do to reinforce any sanction given by the school?

 Parents/carers have a huge influence on how their children react to any sanctions given; the messages given by parents/carers at home are very important in terms of the effectiveness of any sanction.
-Parents'/carers’ discussions with their child about the better way to handle a situation, the rationale behind the school’s response (plus any sanctions you feel appropriate) are enormously helpful and supportive of your child’s good behaviour at school.
+Parents'/carers’ discussions with their child about the better way to handle a situation, the rationale behind the school’s response (plus any further measures you feel appropriate) are enormously helpful and supportive of your child’s good behaviour at school and, hence, their long term social and academic success.

 Do I have the right to be present if my child is seen by the Headteacher?